arjunarju123/Security-Operations-SOC---Enterprise-EDR-Threat-Hunting-Grid/README.md

 # 📘 Week 4 – Threat Simulation & MITRE Visualization

-🔥 Ransomware Attack Simulation using Atomic Red Team
+🔥 Ransomware Attack Simulation using AtomicRedTeam

 ## 🎯 Objective
-Simulate a common ransomware behavior using the Atomic Red Team framework and validate detection within the SOC lab.
+Simulate a common ransomware behavior using the AtomicRedTeam framework and validate detection within the SOC lab.

 Technique simulated: